Technigo/project-movies/README.md

 - I made a plan before I started this work, which I usually do not do.
   It made it easier to understand what I needed to do.

-- If I had more time I would add one more side, and change the design.
-I followed the design example.
+- If I had more time I would add a page "Movie not found".

 ## View it live